What Is This?

 The Fisherman and the Banker is a cute story with a profound conclusion, because it forces you to ask yourself an uncomfortable, potentially life-shattering question:

-Is there any chance that you are spending most of your time, chasing something that you actually already have?
+Is there any chance that you've been spending most of your time chasing something that you already have?